Peopling of the Americas: Scholarly debate

-Historically, researchers believed a single theory explained the peopling of the Americas, focusing on findings from Blackwater Draw New Mexico, where human artifacts dated from the last ice age were found alongside the remains of extinct animals in 1930s.
-This led to the widespread belief in the "Clovis-first model," proposing that the first Americans migrated over the Beringia land bridge from Asia during a time when glacial passages opened.
-This model linked the first inhabitants to distinctive spear points, known as Clovis points, ranging in age from 13,250 to 12,800 years old.
+Historically, researchers thought a single theory explained the peopling of the Americas, focusing on findings from Blackwater Draw, New Mexico, where human artifacts dated from the last ice age were found alongside the remains of extinct animals in the 1930s.
+This led to the widespread assent to the Clovis First theory, proposing that the first Americans migrated over the Beringia land bridge from Asia during a time when glacial passages opened.
+This model linked the first inhabitants to distinctive spear points, known as Clovis points, dating to 13,250 to 12,800 years ago.

 Numerous claims of earlier human presence began to challenge the Clovis first model beginning in the 1990s, culminating in significant discoveries at Monte Verde, Chile, dating back 14,500 years.
 At Oregon's Paisley Caves, fossilized human feces date back 14,300 years.
 In Texas, at Buttermilk Creek complex, stone tool fragments date back 15,500 years.
 At Arroyo Seco 2 in Argentina, archaeologists discovered 14,000-year-old butchered animal bones.
 Meadowcroft Rockshelter in Pennsylvania may have a history of at least 16,000 years.
+However, firm dates for key sites like Monte Verde, Chile are still an ongoing debate.
+The Swan Point Archaeological Site in eastern central Alaska has yielded the oldest evidence of human habitation that is not disputed.
+Artifacts, faunal remains, and hearths at the site have radiocarbon dates of 14,000 years, indicating the site was occupied around 12,000 BCE.

 As research progressed in the 2000s, the narrative shifted from a single migration event to multiple small, diverse groups entering the continent at various points in time.
-This indicates that people might have populated North and South America as early as 15,000 to 20,000 years ago, which some believe support a coastal migration route.
+This indicates that people might have populated North and South America as early as 15,000 to 20,000 years ago, which some think supports a coastal migration route.

 The genetic history of the Indigenous peoples of the Americas has highlighted populations that adapted over tens of thousands of years.
 Geneticists discovered that a Beringian population split from Siberian groups about 36,000 years ago.
 Around 25,000 years ago, they became isolated, forming a new genetic group linked to today's Indigenous populations, which divided into two main lineages between 14,500 and 17,000 years ago reflecting the dispersal associated with the early peopling of the Americas.